linstrijdom/GeoHosting-Documentation/docs/src/products/g3w/guide/other_tools.md

 ## Plots Widget

-To add a Plots Widget to your project, navigate to the Layers List of your project.
-Click the Qplotly Widgets icon next to the layer you want to add it to, and then New Qplotly Widget.
-Upload the DataPlotly configuration .xml file for your plot and click Ok.
+To integrate a Plots Widget, return to the <span class="ui-page-label">Layers List</span> and click the <span class="ui-generic-label">Qplotly Widgets</span> icon next to the relevant layer.
+Then click <span class="ui-generic-label">New Qplotly Widget</span>.
+Upload a preconfigured DataPlotly <span class="ui-filename">.xml</span> file for your desired chart or graph, and confirm with <span class="ui-generic-label">Ok</span>.

 <br>